Irvine Company: Leading the Way in Water Conservation

 The old adage, Every drop counts, rings truer today than ever before – and it has guided the Irvine Company’s approach to water conservation for more than a century and a half.

 Like all of its initial conservation and environmental stewardship efforts on The Irvine Ranch, the Irvine Company’s success at conserving water is the product of collaborative efforts involving diverse interests, including Irvine Ranch Water District, environmental organizations, community leaders and local cities, as well as county, state and federal agencies.

-- When the Michelson Water Reclamation Plant in Irvine opened in 1967, it represented the most aggressive commitment to using reclaimed water in California’s history.
+When the Michelson Water Reclamation Plant in Irvine opened in 1967, it represented the most aggressive commitment to using reclaimed water in California’s history.
 The backbone of the plant is an elaborate dual-pipe system that winds its way through The Ranch.
-One system of pipes delivers fresh water to homes and businesses, while the other system-featuring more than 450 miles of pipeline-transports treated reclaimed water that is used to irrigate large landscaped areas such as parks, golf courses, community greenbelts and roadway medians.
-More than 20% of all water supplied by IRWD is reclaimed water.
+One system of pipes delivers fresh water to homes and businesses, while the other system-featuring more than 450 miles of pipeline – transports treated reclaimed water that is used to irrigate large landscaped areas such as parks, golf courses, community greenbelts and roadway medians.
+More than a quarter of all water supplied by IRWD is reclaimed water.

-- Since the 1980s, every Irvine Company retail, office and apartment community in Irvine has used reclaimed water for its landscaping.
+Since the 1980s, every Irvine Company retail, office and apartment community in Irvine has used recycled water for its landscaping.
 For the Company’s apartment communities, approximately 99% of its landscaping uses recycled water.

-The Irvine Company was also an early adaptor of smart irrigation controllers (a high-tech system that controls how much water is used to irrigate our landscapes based on plant/soil type and weather conditions), drip and low-flow irrigation for our office, retail, apartment and resort properties, and master valves with flow sensors that automatically shut off water when the flow sensor detects a leak.
+The Irvine Company was also an early adopter of smart irrigation controllers, drip and low-flow irrigation for all Irvine Company communities, and master valves with flow sensors that automatically shut off water when the flow sensor detects a leak.